I can't breathe

 "I can't breathe" is a slogan of the Black Lives Matter movement in the United States.
 The phrase originates from the last words of Eric Garner, who was killed in 2014 after being put in a chokehold by a New York City police officer.
-A number of other Black Americans, such as Javier Ambler, Manuel Ellis, Elijah McClain, and George Floyd, have said the same phrase prior to dying during similar law-enforcement encounters.
+A number of other Black Americans, such as Javier Ambler, Elijah McClain, Manuel Ellis, and George Floyd, have said the same phrase prior to dying during similar law-enforcement encounters.
 According to a 2020 report by The New York Times, the phrase has been used by over 70 people who died in police custody.
 The phrase is now used in widespread protest against police brutality and racial inequality in the United States.